 Having developed a theory that explains low volume crashes, I perform comparative statics and dynamics in the model to understand what role policy can have in alleviating the likelihood of a low volume crash.
 I show that higher short-selling costs can amplify the dynamic unravelling mechanism and give rise to a higher chance of a low volume crash.
-This is of practical interest as many practitioners advocate for short-selling prohibitions to arrest crashes.3 While this analysis by no means implies that this is incorrect as it does not speak to all ways in which a crash can occur, it does suggest a novel trade-off that such policies may lead to the unintended consequence of increasing market risk of low volume crashes.
-Conversely, liquidity injections reduce the chance of low volume crashes by increasing the chance of trade and arresting the dynamic unravelling mechanism.
+This is of practical interest as many practitioners advocate for short-selling prohibitions to arrest crashes.4 While this analysis by no means implies that this is incorrect as it does not speak to all ways in which a crash can occur, it does suggest a novel trade-off that such policies may lead to the unintended consequence of increasing market risk of low volume crashes.